 You can prevent burns indoors by being aware of common risks and avoiding them.

-- Avoid leaving the kitchen unattended if you’re using pots and pans, toasters, sandwich presses, slow cookers and rice cookers.
+- Avoid leaving the kitchen unattended if you’re using pots and pans, kettles, toasters, sandwich presses, slow cookers, rice cookers and other appliances.

-- Keep children’s play areas away from your kitchen.
+- Keep your child’s play areas away from your kitchen.